 As we work to reduce greenhouse gas emissions in our manufacturing facilities and transportation network, we’re investing in projects such as lighting systems and new machinery that use less energy and reduce our environmental footprint.

 Greener building practices and technologies enable us to create a positive impact through our buildings, and the simplest way to reduce GHG emissions is to reduce our energy use.
 This is why we conduct energy conservation audits, education programs and other efforts to identify energy efficiency opportunities and cut the amount of energy used.

-Since moving chocolate manufacturing to our expanded facility on the other side of Hershey, Pennsylvania, we refurbished the old factory building as a Gold LEED Certified office building.
-The gorgeous open design of this environmentally friendly building is accented with old factory artifacts, and is now home to thousands of Hershey employees.
-And we employ green building practices like these in our buildings around the world.
+Since moving chocolate manufacturing to our expanded facility in Hershey, Pennsylvania, we refurbished the old factory building as a Gold LEED Certified office building.
+The open design of this environmentally-friendly building is accented with old factory artifacts, and is now home to thousands of Hershey employees.
+We employ green building practices like these in our buildings around the world.

 We have also implemented initiatives to cut fuel use and truck hauls in our transportation programs and to maximize the loading of truck containers, which also reduces the number of trips that vehicles must make.
 And we continue to evaluate the use of alternative fuels.